tu-os-course/TI2726C-Assignments-2016/src/session_1/assignment.md

 Early computers allowed only one program to be executed at a time.
 This program had complete control of the system and had access to all the system’s resources.
 In contrast, contemporary computer systems allow multiple programs to be loaded into memory and executed concurrently.
-The later case requires you to write a program, compile it and finally run it on a computer as a process.
-A process it a program that is in execution.
+The latter case requires you to write a program, compile it, and finally run it on a computer as a process.
+A process it a program in execution.
 Your program becomes a process of the Linux operating system.
-You could use the command `ps` in the console screen to list all the current processes of the system.
+You can use the command `ps` in the console screen to list all the current processes of the system.

-We will assess both functionality and the clarity of your code and comments.
+We will assess both the functionality and the clarity of your code and comments.

 ### 1.1

 For the first assignment you have to write a small program.
-The file with the code of the program must uploaded to the Raspberry Pi followed by a compilation of your code to get the actual program.
-Once you have performed the compiling step, you could run the program.
+The file with the code of the program must be uploaded to the Raspberry Pi followed by a compilation of your code to get the actual program.
+Once you have performed the compiling step, you can run the program.
 The program you have to write has some simple objectives which are listed below.
-Keep in mind that when this program runs on the Raspberry Pi it has become a process of the Linux Operating System.
+Keep in mind that when this program runs on the Raspberry Pi, it has become a process of the Linux Operating System.

 The objectives are: